Kevin Magnussen: Lower formulae

-In 2009 Magnussen moved up to Formula Renault 2.0 with Motopark Academy.
+In 2009, Magnussen moved up to Formula Renault 2.0 with Motopark Academy.
 He finished runner-up to António Félix da Costa in the Northern European Cup and finished seventh in the Eurocup.

+Formula Three

-In 2010 Magnussen competed in the German Formula Three Championship with Motopark Academy, winning the opening round of the season at Oschersleben and taking two more race victories.
+In 2010, Magnussen competed in the German Formula Three Championship with Motopark Academy, winning the opening round of the season at Oschersleben and taking two more race victories.
 He finished third in the championship, taking the rookie title in the process.

-In 2011 Magnussen moved to the British Formula 3 Championship with Carlin.
+In 2011, Magnussen moved to the British Formula 3 Championship with Carlin.
 He took seven race victories and finished as championship runner-up to teammate Felipe Nasr.
-He also competed in the Masters of Formula 3 race at Zandvoort, finishing 3rd.
+He also competed in the Masters of Formula 3 race at Zandvoort, finishing third.
 2011 marked Magnussen's first and only appearance at the Macau Grand Prix.
-He placed 7th in qualifying, but was forced to start from the back of the grid in the qualification race after ignoring yellow flags.
-He started the main race from 19th place, but was eliminated after a high-speed collision late in the race.
+He placed seventh in qualifying, but was forced to start from the back of the grid in the qualification race after ignoring yellow flags.
+He started the main race from nineteenth place, but was eliminated after a high-speed collision late in the race.

+Formula Renault 3.5

 Magnussen moved up to the Formula Renault 3.5 Series in 2012 with the Carlin team, with Will Stevens as his teammate.
-Magnussen finished the opening race at Motorland Aragón in 2nd place, and took pole position in both races at Spa-Francorchamps, converting the second into a race victory.
-He ended the season in 7th place in the championship.
+Magnussen finished the opening race at Motorland Aragón in second place, and took pole position in both races at Spa-Francorchamps, converting the second into a race victory.
+He ended the season in seventh place in the championship.
 He remained in Formula Renault 3.5 for 2013, moving to DAMS alongside Norman Nato.
 2013 was far more successful for Magnussen, claiming five victories, eight other podium places and eight pole positions.
-He finished the season as champion, 60 points clear of runner-up Stoffel Vandoorne.
+He finished the season as champion, sixty points clear of runner-up Stoffel Vandoorne.

 Formula One career

-Magnussen had his first experience of the McLaren MP4-27 Formula One car on track at the Abu Dhabi Young Driver test in 2012.
+A member of the McLaren Young Driver Programme from 2010 to 2013, Magnussen had his first experience of the McLaren MP4-27 Formula One car on track at the Abu Dhabi Young Driver test in 2012.
 He set a quickest time of 1:42.651.
 Previously he had done work in the team's driving simulator.
 Magnussen's time was the best of the three-day test impressing McLaren's sporting director Sam Michael.
 The distance he covered in the course of the test was sufficient to earn his FIA Super Licence.